IWMB Refutes Fake Video Showing Leopard On Margalla Road - UrduPoint

 IWMB Refutes Fake Video Showing Leopard On Margalla Road

-However, two days back a video was shared by a twitter user who allegedly claimed a leopard present on the Margalla Road late night.

-He informed that leopard was solitary animal that avoids frequent visits to populated areas.
-"In rural areas of Margalla Hills National Park leopard is a sign of threat to household livestock and animals.
+Ali informed that leopard was a solitary animal, who avoids frequent visits to populated areas.
+"In rural areas of Margalla Hills National Park, leopard is a sign of threat to household livestock and animals.
 People are advised to keep their livestock in proper enclosures and confinement."
 To a question, he said despite the virtual lockdown announced by the government the federal capital residents were visiting the trials for hiking.
-Some journalists and wildlife lovers were sharing their posts over social media while venturing in the National Park to watch the leopard.

 He added that it was not advisable for anyone to go on trails to have direct encounter with the wild cat without proper guidance and basic training as it could harm them.